mmaether/technical-documentation/development-process.md

 Accessibility is very, very important for web development.
 Our organization provides training for organizations, and a requirement is to make sure that disabilities do not prevent someone from taking that training.
 Code will not be uploaded until it passes all accessibility checks.
 Read our accessibility wiki page for more information.

-***

-## Bug Tracking ##
+## Bug Tracking

-The VP of Programming will work with the support team to identify and track bugs.
-When bugs get reported, they will be added to Jira's backlog, with which bugs will be assigned to be fixed at the start of each sprint.
-Unless a critical bug is found (one that prevents the use of the entire site, for example), all bugs will be assigned at the beginning of the sprint.
+Bug tracking is maintained in ticketing software.
+Communication will take place between the support team and programming where bugs are reported to programming for the bugs to be added to the backlog and tackled based on priority.
+If the bug is critical it may interrupt and be added to the current sprint, otherwise it will be assigned at the beginning of the next sprint.

-***

-## Resources ##
+## Resources
 https://en.wikipedia.org/wiki/Scrum_(software_development)